Virginia Surety Bond

 Does this mean that it is basically a form of insurance for the obligee?
 Yes, that’s fair to say as they are the direct beneficiaries and can make claims if the bond’s conditions are not met.
 Yet, it is also considered a form of credit extended to a principal as they will be obliged to repay the insurance company (also known as the surety) if a claim is made against the bond.

-- Payment bonds – These are in place to guarantee that subcontractors and suppliers receive the agreed upon payments for any work done under the contract.
+- Payment bonds – This kind are in place to guarantee that subcontractors and suppliers receive the agreed upon payments for any work done under the contract.

 However, don’t be surprised if you are seeking a contract for a state, municipal or private contract and see a surety clause or two in the terms.
-As the SBA reminds us, “Many service contracts, and occasionally supply contracts, also require surety bonds.”
+As the SBA reminds us, “Many service contracts, and occasionally supply contracts, also require bonding.”

-Apply for your a VA bonding now by completing our online application.
+Apply for your a Virginia surety insurance now by completing our online application.

 Quotes are free!